expressjs/expressjs.com/_includes/api/en/4x/router-use.md

 });
 {% endhighlight %}

-Another concrete example is serving files from multiple directories, giving precedence to "./public" over the others:
+Another example is serving files from multiple directories, giving precedence to "./public" over the others:

 {% highlight js %}